Your own personal guide to studying at university.

 A CityBuddy will answer any questions you may have about starting university - even before you arrive.

 Arrive at City with the confidence that you already know someone at the University.

 You'll get the best study tips from students on your course.

-Get an invite to exclusive CityBuddies events - including our Welcome Week Café and Buddy Ball.
+Get an invite to exclusive CityBuddies events - including our Welcome Week Café.

 Have your own personal guide to the University showing you all that City has to offer.

 Adapting to a new environment can be really difficult.
 Having a CityBuddy to guide me at the University was a massive help.

 I remember how lost and confused I felt when I first started university.
 I found having a CityBuddy very helpful during the first few weeks.

 Honestly the best thing about having a CityBuddy, is that you get a friend.
 That's exactly what a new student arriving at City needs.